FEAR OF FLYING

 Were you able to get onto the plane before you experienced a sudden anxious feeling?

 If it happened immediately upon entering the airplane’s narrow, tubular body, this is very likely claustrophobia.
 This is one of the more common phobias inflicting about 7-10% of the population.
 This means that in the United States up to 33 million people suffer from this fear.
-It is also relatively easy to assess.

 Can you get into an elevator or close the door to a small dark closet without having an anxious feeling?
 If you can then claustrophobia is less likely.